Characteristics of a venture capital transaction

 After having prepared the due diligence process and a business plan, which will serve as a basis for the valuation that defines the subscription price per share, the founders and existing (lead) investors and other shareholders engage in negotiations with potential new investors.
 In the negotiation phase, the interested VC investor usually conducts a due diligence review of the Swiss company, and the terms of the investment need to be negotiated and agreed upon.

-Unlike a buyout transaction, in which 100 per cent of the existing shares change hands against payment of a purchase price from the seller or sellers to the purchaser subject to a share purchase agreement, a venture capital investment round leads to an issuance of new shares by the company, which are subscribed to by the new (and often also existing) investors against payment of the investment amount in order to finance the company’s operations and growth, all subject to and on the basis of an investment agreement as well as a shareholders’ agreement.
+Unlike a buyout transaction (such as a sale to a PE investor or in a trade sale to a strategic purchaser), in which 100 per cent of the existing shares change hands against payment of a purchase price from the seller or sellers to the purchaser subject to a share purchase agreement, a venture capital investment round leads to an issuance of new shares by the company, which are subscribed to by the new (and often also existing) investors against payment of the investment amount in order to finance the company’s operations and growth, all subject to and on the basis of an investment agreement as well as a shareholders’ agreement.
 Usually, the company’s revised articles of association, reflecting the status after implementation of the financing round, and the organisational regulations governing board matters, form an integral part of the shareholders’ agreement.
 For these VC documents, there are widely accepted standards and templates available that generally allow the reflection of all features that are commonly used in the VC industry.
 For example, the Swiss Private Equity & Corporate Finance Association (SECA), a leading industry organisation, provides model sets of documents for VC financing rounds with Swiss start-up and emerging growth companies, which can serve as a starting point for crafting tailor-made solutions (www.seca.ch).